niMgnoeSeeL/nimgnoeseel.github.io/_news/announcement_13.md

 related_posts: false
 ---

-Our paper ""Accounting for Missing Events in Statistical Information Leakage Analysis," has been directly accepted in the first round at ICSE 2025! :tada: This year, ICSE 1st round has marked roughly 9% of papers as Accept and 13% as major revisions.
+:tada: Our paper "Accounting for Missing Events in Statistical Information Leakage Analysis," has been directly accepted in the first round at ICSE 2025!
+This year, ICSE 1st round has marked roughly 9% of papers as Accept and 13% as major revisions.